iodigital-com/io-technology/data/blog/how-to-build-accessible-main-navigation.md

 users with clear distinction.

 > AT info: SRs will list the following 2 landmarks respectively as "Main navigation" and "Product navigation", instead
-> of 2 times "Navigation".
+> of 2 times "navigation".

 <figure>
   <img src="https://i.imgur.com/CPSOm9H.png" alt="The default list of navigation landmarks identified by VoiceOver." />